LoganPickell/AgileArchitects_ModernSoftwareDevelopment/planning.md

 * Include a search bar to find books by title or author
 * The ability to add books to users' bookshelves
 * The ability to delete books from the users' bookshelves

+### Should Have Features:
 * The ability to manually edit book details in bookshelves

-### Should Have Features:
-* The ability to favorite a book in users' bookshelves
-* Include a favorites page that displays users' favorite books
-* The ability to mark books as "Have read", "Not read", or "Currently reading"
+* The ability to mark books as "Have read" and "Own"
 ### Nice To Have Features:
 * Include citations within book details
 * The ability to share bookshelves with others